-Form CD-425 is used to report any tax credits claimed under this article.
-This form must be filed for any taxable year in which a credit or a carryover of a credit against the taxpayer's tax liability for that year is claimed.
-When an income-producing property is placed into service in two or more phases in different tax years, the amount of credit is based on the expenditure amount associated with the phase placed into service during the respective tax year.
+In addition, Form CD-425 is used to report any tax credits claimed under this Article.
+This form along with Form NC-Rehab must be filed for any taxable year in which a credit or carryover of a credit against the taxpayer's tax liability for that year is claimed.
+When and income-producing property is placed into service in two or more phases in different years, the amount of credit is based on the expenditure amount associated with the phase placed into service during the respective year.